gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 All shoes built on that last will have that same basic shape.

 Some factors, like stiffness, are entirely determined by choice of materials.
-In these cases, it’s possible that a manufacturer builds a softer and a stiffer shoe on the same last, and if one of them fits you well, the other will probably do, too.
+In these cases, it is possible that a manufacturer builds a softer and a stiffer shoe on the same last, and if one of them fits you well, the other probably will, too.

 #### Downturn